Skip to content

 List of warnings to enable during compilation.

-For example “$HOME” would on unix systems return the home directory.
-For strings that start with $ but should not be interpreted as an environment variable.
-For example, the string "\$HOME" would be interpreted as the plain string “$HOME”
+For example "$HOME" would on Unix-like systems (e.g. Linux, the BSDs, Mac) return the home directory.
+For strings that start with $ but should not be interpreted as an environment variable you need to escape it with a backslash (\).
+For example, the string "\$HOME" would be interpreted as the plain string "$HOME".